zanatabr/estudorama/docker-mastery-with-k8s-swarm-from-a-docker-captain.md

 == docker-compose.yml ==

 - O formato YAML do compose tem suas próprias versões: 1, 2, 2.1, 3, 3.1  (primeira linha do arquivo) (Mínima recomendada: 2 --> ersion 2 and above provide significantly more features then the old default version 1, and what we will be using as a default base for this course.
 Bonus Note: v2.x is actually better for local docker-compose use, and v3.x is better for use in server clusters (Swarm and Kubernetes))
-- O arquivo YAML pode ser usado com o comando "docker-compose" para automação do docker local (ex.: maquina do desenvolvedor)...
+- O arquivo YAML pode ser usado com o comando "docker-compose" para automação do docker local (Exemplo: maquina do desenvolvedor)...
 - OU diretamente pelo "docker" em produção com o Swarm (como v1.13)
 - Boa documentação de ajuda: docker-compose --help
 - O nome "docker-compose.yml" é o padrão, mas pode ser usado outro nome se utilizado a opção "-f" do "docker-compose"